**Note: This blog was updated on February 15th, 2019, to reflect new changes to the Sheriff Sale.**

 This often involves a trip to the property (if one hasn’t been made) and doing as much research as possible in a very short period of time.

-If you find something that you want to purchase, you’ll need to bring certified funds, made payable to the Marion County Sheriff’s Department and place them on deposit.
+If you find something that you want to purchase, you’ll need to bring certified funds, made payable to the Marion County Sheriff’s Department, and place them on deposit.
+Once you place funds on deposit, you will receive a numbered paddle to use for bidding.

 You Bought a Home, Now What?